jiffyclub/blog-posts/install-python-april-2013.md

 These instructions detail how I install the scientific Python stack on my Mac.
+You can always check the [Install Python][] page for other installation options.

-I'm running the latest OS X Mountain Lion but I think these instructions should work back to Snow Leopard.
+I'm running the latest OS X Mountain Lion (10.8) but I think these instructions should work back to Snow Leopard (10.6).
 These instructions differ from  my [previous set][old-instr] primarily in that I now use [Homebrew][] to install [NumPy][], [SciPy][], and [matplotlib][].
 I do this because Homebrew makes it easier to compile these with non-standard options that work around an [issue with SciPy on OS X][scipy-issue].

-I cover here how to install Python and the basic scientific Python stack:
+I'll show how I install Python and the basic scientific Python stack:

 - [NumPy][]
 - [SciPy][]